Base rate fallacy: Example 3: Terrorist identification

 Suppose now that an inhabitant triggers the alarm.
-What is the probability that the person is a terrorist?
-In other words, what is P(T | B), the probability that a terrorist has been detected given the ringing of the bell?
-Someone making the 'base rate fallacy' would infer that there is a 99% probability that the detected person is a terrorist.
+Someone making the base rate fallacy would infer that there is a 99% probability that the detected person is a terrorist.
 Although the inference seems to make sense, it is actually bad reasoning, and a calculation below will show that the probability of a terrorist is actually near 1%, not near 99%.

 The fallacy arises from confusing the natures of two different failure rates.
-The 'number of non-bells per 100 terrorists' and the 'number of non-terrorists per 100 bells' are unrelated quantities.
-One does not necessarily equal the other, and they don't even have to be almost equal.
+The 'number of non-bells per 100 terrorists' (P(¬B | T), or the probability that the bell fails to ring given the inhabitant is a terrorist) and the 'number of non-terrorists per 100 bells' (P(¬T | B), or the probability that the inhabitant is a non-terrorist given the bell rings) are unrelated quantities; one is not necessarily equal—or even close—to the other.
 To show this, consider what happens if an identical alarm system were set up in a second city with no terrorists at all.
 As in the first city, the alarm sounds for 1 out of every 100 non-terrorist inhabitants detected, but unlike in the first city, the alarm never sounds for a terrorist.
 Therefore, 100% of all occasions of the alarm sounding are for non-terrorists, but a false negative rate cannot even be calculated.
 The 'number of non-terrorists per 100 bells' in that city is 100, yet P(T | B) = 0%.
 There is zero chance that a terrorist has been detected given the ringing of the bell.